Burn Permit

 Medical Concerns

-If you have a health condition that can be affected by an open-air burn, complete an Open air burning medical relief form, complete with a doctor's note, and mail or drop it off at the Fire Hall Headquarters.
+If you have a health condition that can be affected by an open-air burn, complete an Open air burning medical relief form, attach a doctor's note, and mail or drop it off at the Fire Hall Headquarters.

 For complete details, read the open-air burning bylaw.